himmAllRight/himmAllRight-source/content/post/pytest-parallel-website-tests.md

 image   = "img/posts/pytest-parallel-website-tests/mushroom.jpeg"
 caption = "Durham, NC"
-tags    = ["website", "hugo", "testing", "python", "jenkins",] draft   = "False"
+tags    = ["website", "hugo", "testing", "python", "jenkins",] draft   = "True"
 Comments = "True"
 +++

 Not too long ago, I added some basic testing for my website.
-When I make changes to my website's source repo, [automated](/post/creating-tests-ci) tests run to verify that the site's [pages are being served](/post/creating-website-tests-pages/), and that the (markdown) [links are not broken](/post/creating-website-tests-links).
+When I make changes to my website's source repo, [automated](/post/creating-website-tests-ci) tests run to verify that the site's [pages are being served](/post/creating-website-tests-pages/), and that the (markdown) [links are not broken](/post/creating-website-tests-links).
 It works well enough